thypon/eLauncher/README.md

 - Homescreen and app drawer: swipe up on homescreen to enter the app drawer
 - Long press an app field on the homescreen to assign an app, app can be renamed
 - Type to search in app drawer, if only one result is left, it is automatically launched (like OLauncher)
-- Gestures: swipe down for notification center, left for browser app, right for phone app, double tap to open the original launcher
+- Gestures: swipe down for notification center, left/right swipe to launch any app (configurable in Settings), double tap to open the original launcher
+- Customizable swipe gestures: pick any app for left and right swipe gestures via Settings
 - Hold on empty space to change the number of apps on homescreen

 ## apk size differences with OLauncher Light

 This might have been done on purpose, but OLauncher Light uses long deprecated APIs, like ListView to achieve its impressive 23 KB apk size. eLauncher uses RecyclerView, which is much better for performance and memory usage, and also uses many other newer APIs.
-Thus, the APK size is much larger than with OLauncher Light, but still really small - 1.8 MB.
+Thus, the APK size is much larger than with OLauncher Light, but still really small — ~1 MB.

 ## Download